Marvy936/Terraform/terraform_notes.md

-variables

-terraform.tfvars.json

-"image_name": "VAULE"

-output variables

-output "public_ip" {
-  value = upcloud_server.server_name.network_interface[0].ip_address
-}

-terraform output {output_var_name}

-input variables - my vkladame hodnotuT

-musim mat v bloku variable zadefinovnae premenne bud v jednotlivych manuifestovch alebo v samostatnom variables.tf
+Terraform Variables and Local Values
+Variables in Terraform

+Variables in Terraform enable dynamic and reusable configurations.
+They are declared in variables.tf files or directly within your Terraform manifests.
+Input Variables

+Input variables are values that you pass into Terraform configurations.
+Declaring Variables

+Variables must first be defined in a block or variables.tf file:

 variable "private_key_path" {
   type    = string
   default = "/home/user/.ssh/terraform_rsa"
 }

 variable "public_key" {
   type    = string
   default = "ssh-rsa terraform_public_key"
 }